aaronicsubstances/bridge-arithmetic/README.md

   - Addition of nonnegative rational numbers
   - Subtraction of nonnegative rational numbers (negative results may be permitted).
   - Multiplication of whole numbers
-  - Division of whole numbers (nonwhole number results may be permitted).
+  - Division of whole numbers (results other than whole numbers may be permitted)
   - Comparison of nonnegative rational numbers
-  - Simplification of nonnegative fractions
   - Conversion of nonnegative fractions from and to decimal expansions
-  - Developing proficiency in arithmetic of single digit counting numbers.
+  - Developing proficiency in arithmetic of single digit whole numbers
+  - Developing proficiency in simplification of nonnegative fractions

 The custom operators correspond to the same ones used in arithmetic:
 <pre>